 SDKs and sample apps

-SDKs (software development kits) and sample apps are similar to code samples but much more extensive and usually involve a whole collection of files that work together as a whole.
-The SDK might include libraries that you download and incorporate into your application.
-The term “SDK” is actually a somewhat broad term that refers to any tooling that supports an API.
-Sample apps (which can be part of an SDK) are self-contained applications that implement the API for a specific scenario.
-Sample apps demonstrate an implementation from beginning to end (which might include initialization, configuration, requests, etc.).
+SDKs (software development kits) and sample apps are similar to code samples and tutorials but are much more extensive and usually involve a whole collection of files that work together as a package or sample app.
+The SDK might include libraries that you download and incorporate into your application, and can consist of tools, sample apps, and other code.

 - What is your role in documenting the SDK and sample app